PAFCOM: A Generation Shaped By Culture

 -to keep Filipino Americans connected to the homeland through forums and discussions;

--to develop a well-focused plan that will assist the elderly, the handicapped, the youth, the LGBTQ, and families in need and improve their quality of life; Essentially, to be there for the community.
+-to develop a well-focused plan that will assist the elderly, people with disabilities, the youth, the LGBTQ, and families in need and improve their quality of life; Essentially, to be there for the community.

 In this unprecedented time, we are all learning ways how to survive this Covid-19 pandemic.
 Many health care providers are risking their lives to care for the sick, working extra longer hours than their normal schedule with no places to buy food during their work hours.
 PAFCOM family in collaboration with Jersey City Filipino American local restaurants and other business enterprises provide and deliver 80 meals every week and care packages containing toiletries,, a total of 640 meals and 200 care packages for 8 weeks to our dedicated and hardworking front liners in Christ Hospital and Jersey City Medical Center in Jersey City, New Jersey.